lorenzoAWD/detected-device/README.md

 ## Info
-Get the device type, based on window.inmerWidth and window.innerHeight.
+Get the device type, based on window.innerWidth and window.innerHeight.

 ## Documentation